waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 ## <a name="code-examples"></a>Code examples
 Observe the following guidelines when creating blocks of code as input or output examples:

 - Do not use screenshots to show code examples.
 Format them as blocks of code by using the appropriate markup in your authoring tool.
-For more information about formatting, see [Text formatting].
+For more information about formatting, see [Text formatting](m-z-style-guidelines.md#text-formatting).

 - When showing input, always include a command prompt (such as $).